Best free PDF signing tools

 You’ll then be asked to add your signature by typing, drawing, uploading, or using a pre-saved signature.
 Don’t forget to click the Save button after creating or uploading your signature.

-Once saved, simply click the “Add” button and insert your signature into your PDF file.
+Simply click the Add button and insert your signature into your PDF file.
 Both your document and signature will be saved, so you can use it again when you need to.

 And there you have it – the top five free online tools for signing documents!
 Learning how to edit PDFs can be challenging, but these tools can save you a ton of time, which will make you more efficient and keep you at the top of your game.

 Know of any other PDF signing tools?
 Please share in the comments below.